mshivam019/Hospital_Management/README.md

 # Hospital_Management

-CRUD Springboot Project with mysql and thymeleaf
+CRUD Springboot Project with postgresql, thymeleaf and AUTH0

-try logging in as 'doctor@hmd', 'password1' or 'patient@hmp', 'password2'.

 All licensed code belongs to the respective owners.
 For any queries- mshivam019@gmail.com